Version: 2022.3

 Property Function

-Create Objects at Origin Enable to create new objects at origin (as opposed to the Scene pivot).
+Create Objects at Origin Create new objects at origin (as opposed to the Scene pivot).
 Disabled by default.

-Create Objects with Constrained Proportions Enable to define the default behavior for Scale in the Transform component.
+Create Objects with Constrained Proportions Define the default behavior for Scale in the Transform component.

 If enabled, when you adjust the value of a scale axis, the other values adjust proportionately.

-Line Thickness Set the line thickness of your transform tools.
+Line Thickness The line thickness of your transform tools.

-Enable filtering while searching Enable to gray out any non-matching items in the Scene view.
+Enable filtering while searching Gray out any non-matching items in the Scene view.
 Enabled by default.

 Enable filtering while editing LOD groupsA component to manage level of detail (LOD) for GameObjects.
 More info